ipfs/ipfs-docs/docs/basics/js/js-ipfs.md

 :::

-::: tab ipfs-core
+::: tab ipfs-core id="add-ipfs-core"

 To add a file using `ipfs-core`, you can create a test `.txt` file in your project directory or point to a local file on your machine that you would like to upload to IPFS.

 Then, using `node.add`, add an `await` operator that includes a `path` and `content` field and an output message in the project's `index.js` file:

   ```js{6-9,11}
   import * as IPFS from 'ipfs-core';